TheMushrr00m/ElixirGhost/talk.md

 precedence in matching is the order of appearance; so if a clause matches, no clauses below it will be attempted.

+The first clause applies if the second argument is an empty list, the second clause if the first argument is an empty list, and the last clause if neither argument is an empty list.

+This accomplishes the same effect as control-flow structures, but is easier to read.
+Let's have a look at the equivalent code implemented with control-flow structures for comparison.

 ```elixir
   def check(remaining, row) do
     if Enum.empty?(row) do